 Capture more details with less storage space

 A significant drawback to legacy analogue systems is their inability to compress video.
-When combined with a lack of available onboard storage, this leads to footage being quickly deleted in order to create space for the new images.
-This, obviously, limits the usefulness of the cameras.
-In order to address this issue, manufacturers looked at ways of compressing the images to save valuable storage.
-In order to achieve this goal without compromising the quality and usability of the footage, new smarter codecs were introduced.
-This has allowed a significant cut-down on storage space without damaging the overall quality of the video.
+When combined with a lack of available onboard storage, this leads to footage being quickly deleted in order to create space for the new images, limiting the usefulness of the cameras.
+In order to address this issue, manufacturers looked at new ways of compressing the images, delivering a significant cut-down on storage space and bandwidth without affecting the overall quality of the video.

 The value of analytics

-As the processing power in onboard cameras have been improved by technological advances, they have been integrated with more advanced software that represents a change in the utility of the camera.
+As the processing power in onboard cameras have been improved, so does the opportunity for advanced analytics.
 Onboard network cameras can now also integrate with analytics applications, allowing transportation companies to access valuable data about passenger numbers and use of public transport, optimizing services and staffing.
 Cameras can also be equipped with software that recognizes left luggage, giving police and other security services extra help in detecting suspicious packages and responding more quickly.

 Safety for passengers and drivers

 Cameras with integrated accelerometers can record every time sudden movement is sensed, such as hard-braking.
 This could help determine whether the braking is due to bad driving or due to traffic congestion on the route.
 It also makes it much easier, in post-accident investigation, to identify the video of interest within the recorded timeline.
-Investigators can quickly determine whether the failures were caused by driver behavior or circumstances outside their control.
-Similarly, an onboard camera with connected audio could begin to record when the horn or a certain button is pressed, or even when raised voices are detected, helping to ensure that there is both video footage and audio recordings of an incident.
+Similarly, an onboard camera with connected audio could begin to record when the horn is sounded or even when raised voices are detected, helping to ensure that there is both video footage and audio recordings of an incident.

 The road ahead for onboard cameras